 If you disagree with the land values used as the basis of your assessment, you may submit an objection within 60 days from the date of issue of a land tax assessment.

-If you are not already registered, but will be liable for land tax for the first time in 2017, you have until 31 March 2017 to submit your registration.
+If you are not already registered, but will be liable for land tax for the first time, you have until 31 March of that year to submit your registration.

 BLG Business Advisers specialises in assisting property investors in all states of Australia.
 Please get in touch with us online or by calling (02) 4229 2211 to discuss your property or land tax issues.